 A new experimental feature added within SS v.3.30.03.02.
 Earlier versions do not have this feature and hence this input is not expected.
-This features allows for auto-correlation by age and/or time.
-The age based random walk selectivity, pattern 17, should be selected to implement the semiparametric auto-regressive selectivity.
+This features allows for a matrix of auto-correlation selectivity deviations by age or length and time as described in Xu et al. (2019).
+Unlike other options for time-varying selectivity in SS, these deviations are not in the selectivity parameters themselves, but exponential multipliers on whatever baseline selectivity has been chosen.